sourcegraph/sourcegraph-public-snapshot/doc/dev/code_reviews.md

 Don't

+- Comment on the details of the PR if you have questions or concerns about the overall direction or design.
+The former will distract from the latter and might be irrelevant if the PR is reworked.
 - Take longer than one business day to respond to respond to a PR that is ready for your review (or re-review).
 - Have protracted discussions in PR comments.
 If it can't be settled quickly in a few review round trips, try discussing in person or on a video call because these mediums are higher bandwidth and encourage empathy.
 Then summarize the results in the PR discussion after the fact.